How to Apply Eyelash Extensions: A Step-by-Step Guide

 Silk lashes are thin and lightweight.
 They’re best suited for daily wear and last for quite a while.
 Lastly are mink eyelash extensions.
 They offer more flexibility than synthetic lashes and feel much like the real deal.

 You can do a little research or speak with your lash technician to get help on which one is best for you.
 It’s also fun to play around with each one to get a feel for which type you like the most.
+For more lashes visit one stop shop Paris Lash Academy.

 How to Apply Eyelash Extensions